 An exciting hunt for the northern lights.
-Following the aurora and cloud forecasts to optimal locations you get the best chance of seeing the radiant colors of the northern lights.
+We follow the aurora and cloud forecasts to optimal locations giving you the best chance of seeing the radiant colors of the northern lights.

 September - April

 Meet on location

 - Tour highlights